pavelmickevic/hapi-uploader/README.md

 - `[route]` - optional route configuration object similar to the one used in hapi
     - `[path]` - optional route path, defaults to `/files`
     - `[auth]` - auth object like the one specified by the hapi framework, defaults to `false`
+    - `[cors]` - the Cross-Origin Resource Sharing options.
+CORS headers are disabled by default (false).
+To enable, set cors to true, or to an object specified by the hapi framework.
     - `[tags]` - tags array like the one specified by the hapi framework, defaults to `undefined`
     - `[validate]` - optional route validation configuration file
         - `[query]` - query validation object like the one specified by the hapi framework